Akhmami/components/posts/livewire-and-alpine-data-binding-the-pattern-sheaui-uses.md

 ---
 id: two-way-data-bindings
-title: Building Reusable TALL Stack Components with Wire:model & X-model
+title: Building Reusable TALL Stack Components with wire:model & x-model
-slug: building-reusable-tall-stack-components-wire-model-x-model
+slug: building-reusable-tall-stack-components-with-wire-model-x-model
-excerpt: Building Blade components that work seamlessly with both Livewire's wire:model and Alpine's x-model isn't magic? it's a pattern.
-Learn the exact architecture that we follow at sheafui's work, for building complex component that feels native to livewire or alpine, so you can use by just throwing wire:model or x-model there.
+excerpt: Learn the exact pattern for building Blade components that work natively with both wire:model and x-model.
+Includes x-modelable tutorial and advanced entanglement techniques for complex Laravel components.
 author: mohamed charrafi
 created_at: 11-12-2025
 published_at: 12-11-2025